Reblochon J.cathala Ot Le Grand BornandReblochon J.cathala Ot Le Grand Bornand

 Reblochon in 4 seasons

-The leading farming commune in Haute-Savoie, Le Grand-Bornand is the birthplace of farmhouse reblochon.
-Since it first appeared there in the 13th century, Reblochon has been a favourite with gourmets and lovers of good food… and for good reason: farmhouse Reblochon and its green casein label – which differs from the dairy Reblochon made in cooperatives, which has a red label – has gone to great lengths to preserve, while adapting to modern constraints, the traditional skills that guarantee its inimitable taste: It is made twice a day in the same place as milking, using milk from a single herd of mainly Abundance cows, and fed exclusively on grass in summer and hay in winter.
+Le Grand-Bornand is the largest farming community in Haute-Savoie and the birthplace of farmhouse Reblochon.
+Since it first appeared here in the 13th century, Reblochon has been a favourite with gourmets and food-lovers alike… and with good reason: farmhouse Reblochon with its green casein label – which differs from dairy Reblochon made in cooperatives, which has a red label – has gone to great lengths to preserve the traditional skills that guarantee its inimitable taste, while adapting them to modern constraints: It is made twice a day in the same place as milking, using milk from a single herd of mainly Abundance cows, and fed exclusively on grass in summer and hay in winter.
 So much for the quality of this cream cheese… served on a platter!

 Le Grand-Bornand is home to 2,000 cows for just over a million inhabitants, and more than a third of the PDO area’s annual production of farmhouse Reblochon cheese… all year round.